Click to download Membership Fee Structure

 §3.
 The members of the Presidency are ex officio members of the Board of Directors.

 §4.
 The First Vice-President shall exercise the powers of the President in the event of the inability of the President to do so.
-The Second Vice- President shall exercise the powers of the First Vice-President in the event of the inability of the First Vice-President to do so.
+The Second Vice- President shall exercise the powers of the First Vice-President in the event of the inability of the First Vice- President to do so.

 §5.
 Other than expressly indicated in this Article, no hierarchy is established between the two Vice-Presidents.

 §6.
-If it becomes necessary to replace a member of the Presidency before the normal end of a two year term due to inability for any reason, the Board of Directors may elect a pro tempore President and that person shall exercise the powers accorded to a member of the Presidency under these Statutes, until the first General Meeting following the Board of Directors’ decision.
+If it becomes necessary to replace a member of the Presidency before the normal end of a three year term due to inability for any reason, the Board of Directors may elect a pro tempore President and that person shall exercise the powers accorded to a member of the Presidency under these Statutes, until the first General Meeting following the Board of Directors’ decision.
 This decision is valid from the moment it is endorsed by the Board but may become void from the moment it is submitted to the General Meeting if the General Meeting does not ratify it.

 §7.
-The General Meeting may elect an Honorary President for terms of two years at a time.
+The General Meeting may elect an Honorary President for terms of three years at a time.
 The Honorary President will undertake representation functions for the organisation, in conformity with the mandate given by the Board of Directors.
 (S)He may attend the Board meetings upon invitation, but (s)he is not a member of the Board of Directors.

 §8.
 The members of the Presidency are authorised to represent IFRRO and act in the name of the Organisation between meetings of the Board of Directors.
 They shall act in compliance with the decisions of the General Meeting and of the Board of Directors and shall not be required to justify to third parties the powers conferred on them to this purpose.